The Tech Solution

 Take advantage of this exceptional opportunity to engage directly with Dr. Kang using her newest book, The Tech Solution, Creating Healthy Habits for Kids Growing Up in a Digital World, to:

-- Understand cutting-edge neuroscience that reveals a new understanding around how we metabolize experiences with technology that will lay the foundation for lasting success in our digital world.
+- Examine cutting-edge neuroscience that reveals a new understanding around how we metabolize experiences with technology that will lay the foundation for lasting success in our digital world.

 - Explore the short-term potential and long-term consequences of tech use.